smkent/vim-pipe-preview/README.md

 ## Dependencies

-If [AnsiEsc](https://github.com/vim-scripts/AnsiEsc.vim) is installed, ANSI color escape codes will be evaluated in the preview buffer automatically.
+If [AnsiEsc](https://github.com/vim-scripts/AnsiEsc.vim) is installed, ANSI color escape codes will be evaluated in the preview window automatically.

 ## Configuration and Usage